-Environmental protection is the responsibility for all people of all ages.
-Indeed, for those of us who are in our teens today, it’s really our biggest problem.
 We still have our whole lives ahead of us to live in this environment.
 We only have one life and we only have one earth.
 We need to celebrate both.
-Through our own voices Evergreen Story will provide a platform to preserve amazing memories, family histories, and experiences shared with friends or colleagues to live beyond our lifetimes into the future.
+Through our own voices Evergreen Story will provide a platform for preserving amazing memories, family histories, and experiences shared with friends or colleagues to live beyond our lifetimes into the future.

 We are a group of artists, innovators and thought leaders who won't hesitate to break the codes to bring about a new experience to your ideas.
 We set up smart teams who think disruptively and try to stretch the scope and limits of software design, creation and delivery.
 Our clients trust us to plan, develop and maintain all aspects of their technology.
 If you have a technology problem, trust us to have a solution ready for you in days..

 Evergreen story (EGS) is a public service.
 Very simply, as the name suggests, it has two parts; an “evergreen” connected to the “story” part.